 Steve: Well, so there are separate claims.
-There’s one claim that you shouldn’t eat too much soy because of, I guess, estrogen like hormones…
+There’s one claim that you shouldn’t eat too much soy because of, I guess, estrogen-like hormones…

 Corey: Yeah, because you’re masculine.

-Steve: And this is all kind of like bro science nutrition, so I don’t really know whether any of this is true.
-But then there’s a second thing that people who do opt to eat a lot of soy tend to be of a certain cultural or personality type, and that’s what the joke is more about when you call someone a soy boy.
+Steve: And this is all kind of like “bro science” nutrition, so I don’t really know whether any of this is true.
+But then there’s a second thing, that people who do opt to eat a lot of soy tend to be of a certain cultural or personality type, and that’s what the joke is more about when you call someone a soy boy.

-Corey: Your second appellation was Brooklyn, like people who eat soy must live in Brooklyn.
+Corey: Your second appellation was “Brooklyn,” like people who eat soy must live in Brooklyn.

 Steve: Exactly, yeah.
 A lot of soy boys in Brooklyn.

-Tim: But you know the biggest development this year was we now have these plant based hamburgers that taste like hamburgers.
+Tim: But you know, the biggest development this year was we now have these plant-based hamburgers that taste like hamburgers.

-Steve: Yeah, if you can grow meat directly without having to deal with the cow, and I think that could decrease a lot the carbon footprint of eating meat.
+Steve: Yeah, if you can grow meat directly without having to deal with the cow, I think that could decrease a lot the carbon footprint of eating meat.

 Steve: From my own personal taste I think I could be perfectly happy.
 And at one time I was almost a vegetarian.
 I ate only a little bit of chicken and fish and was mostly eating vegetable protein.
-But this keto thing sort of forces you when you cut your carbs to basically eat tons of meat like stuff.
+But this keto thing sort of forces you, when you cut your carbs, to basically eat tons of meat-like stuff.

-Steve: Yeah, I’m not one of these people.
+Corey: Yeah, I’m not one of these people.
 But I want to ask a question about people like me who eat a fair amount of fish and some chicken.
 What fraction of land is dedicated to poultry compared to beef?

 Steve: I think you can look up the carbon footprint of a serving of chicken versus beef.
 It’s quite a bit lower, so you’re definitely better.

-Tim: That’s the point.
+Tim: No, I actually had a paper where I basically said on average how much carbon have we lost to produce each pound of beef, and from vegetation as a global average, and that’s the number I’m using.
+But it almost doesn’t matter, the details.
+If you ascribe any reasonable amount of land-use cost, it dwarfs everything else.The reciprocal of what I said, which is that roughly a third of the world’s grazing land was originally forest, is that a lot of what’s grazing land was native grazing land.
+But the problem is that we’ve used that up long ago, because there was no alternative purpose for that for humans, other than to graze it for cattle and sheep and goats.
+So when we expand our beef production, it comes at the cost of forest.That’s the point.
 We need to kind of hold things down.
-In the end of the day, we’re going to still have beef and we’re going to still use that native grazing land, and we’re going to still use a lot of waste products for feed, like citrus pulp and brewers’ yeast and all this kind of stuff.
-But at the margin it comes out a forest.
-We basically need to hold down that consumption for that purpose.
+At the end of the day, we’re going to still have beef and we’re going to still use that native grazing land, and we’re going to still use a lot of waste products for feed, like citrus pulp and brewers’ yeast and all this kind of stuff.
+But at the margin, it comes out of forest, so we basically need to hold down that consumption for that purpose.
 That basically means that each of us can actually have a big effect just by reducing our beef consumption.